 Whispering Giants are massive, solemn sculptures.
 You'll come upon them unexpectedly—or, if they’re in your neighborhood, you’re probably used to them; they’re part of the local scenery, waiting and watching--like Chief Little Owl of the Nanticoke, above.
 You'll find him in the median by the municipal complex in Bethany Beach, Delaware.

-Earlier this year, I got to visit Peter at his outdoor studio and museum in Florida.
+I visited Peter at his outdoor studio and museum in Florida.
 It’s a labyrinth of paintings and sculpture, empty canvases and tangles of driftwood awaiting the touch of the artist’s hand.
 All the wizened faces are rendered in his signature roughly cut style.
 We talked about how he came to the United States as a refugee after Russian tanks rolled into Hungary in 1956.
 His family settled in Ohio, and after attending the University of Akron and working in a machine shop, he left the Midwest to see the country in The Ghost Ship, a van he kitted out for long distance travel.
 In 1972, he arrived in LaJolla, CA where he, “saw a haunting face,” in a cliff face overlooking the Pacific Ocean and felt compelled to carve it out.
 Local papers called the sculpture the “scar-faced Indian.”
 That summer he returned to Ohio carved a second statue in his hometown of Akron—in wood, this time.
 When viewers said that the sculptures spoke to them, he vowed to sculpt a Native American statue in every state.
 As you can see, he also carves wizards and other curious creatures, working with the line and shape of the driftwood (the dragon is about 10 feet tall!)...

 Peter would go on to create 74 statues, some as tall as 40 feet, each bearing a Native American name.
 Materials for each project, usually a log of native wood, were provided by local communities, but each piece (in the United States, and also some in Canada and Europe) is his gift to that state.
 He believes that these, his humanitarian statues are the only important aspect of his work, and hopes that the Whispering Giants will speak to everyone who sees them and raise awareness of the ongoing struggle: Every Whispering Giant was carved to “honor the Indian” and all people who face injustice.
 The Eastern Band of Cherokee adopted Peter, and the sculptures themselves were officially named “The Trail of the Whispering Giants” by the Arapaho Nation.